jStrider/Discord_bot_gpt/README.md

 ### configuration file

-it's a simple yml file that contain simple configuration about the comands (mainly text for now)
+it's a simple yml file that contain simple configuration about the comands used

 ```
 ---